alexmanrique/blog/_posts/2022-04-30-immutable-classes-in-java.md

 What's an Immutable Object
 --------------------
-An inmutable object, it's an object that once it has been created cannot be modified after it's creation.
+An immutable object, it's an object that once it has been created cannot be modified after it's creation.
 In Java we have examples of inmutable classes like String or Wrapper classes like Float, Integer, Boolean, Short, Integer, Long, Float, Double, Byte or Char.

 Benefits of Inmutable Objects
 ---------------------------------